ellisraputri/WADS-Todolist-TA-FinalVersion/README.md

     npm install
     ```

-- Copy the backend.txt file and put it into a .env file in the backend folder.
-Remember to fill in each field accordingly.
+- Copy the .env file from the Google Drive and put it in the backend folder.

 - Run the backend